hidayetozsoy/tusCollector/README.md

 - Put your addresses to the left side.
 Private keys should be at the right side like below.

+- ! **Warning:** Don't put your main address inside this dictionary.
 ![Screen Shot 2022-09-12 at 16 13 02](https://user-images.githubusercontent.com/60021484/189664015-52650c3f-a680-464d-96e9-f53e7acfea5f.png)

 ### Run program